Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Abstract

 \section{Abstract}

 Stochastic differential equations (SDEs) are a fundamental tool for modelling dynamic processes, including gene regulatory networks (GRNs), contaminant transport, financial markets, and image generation.
-However, learning the underlying SDE from observational data is a challenging task, especially when individual trajectories are not observable.
-Motivated by burgeoning research in single-cell datasets, we present the first comprehensive approach for jointly estimating the drift and diffusion of an SDE from its temporal marginals.
-Assuming linear drift and additive diffusion, we prove that these parameters are identifiable from marginals if and only if the initial distribution is not invariant to a class of generalized rotations, a condition that is satisfied by most distributions.
-We further prove that the causal graph of any SDE with additive diffusion can be recovered from the SDE parameters.
-To complement this theory, we adapt entropy-regularized optimal transport to handle anisotropic diffusion, and introduce APPEX (Alternating Projection Parameter Estimation from $X_0$), an iterative algorithm designed to estimate the drift, diffusion, and causal graph of an additive noise SDE, solely from temporal marginals.
-We show that each of these steps are asymptotically optimal with respect to the Kullback–Leibler divergence, and demonstrate APPEX's effectiveness on simulated data from linear additive noise SDEs.
+However, learning the underlying SDE from data is a challenging task, especially if individual trajectories are not observable.
+Motivated by burgeoning research in single-cell datasets, we present the first comprehensive approach for jointly identifying the drift and diffusion of an SDE from its temporal marginals.
+Assuming linear drift and additive diffusion, we \rv{show that non-identifiability can only arise if the initial distribution possesses generalized rotational symmetries.
+We further prove that even if this condition holds, the drift and diffusion can almost always be recovered from the marginals.
+Additionally, we show that the causal graph of any SDE with additive diffusion can be recovered from the identified SDE parameters.} To complement this theory, we adapt entropy-regularized optimal transport to handle anisotropic diffusion, and introduce APPEX (Alternating Projection Parameter Estimation from $X_0$), an iterative algorithm designed to estimate the drift, diffusion, and causal graph of an additive noise SDE, solely from temporal marginals.
+We show that APPEX iteratively decreases Kullback–Leibler divergence to the true solution, and demonstrate its effectiveness on simulated data from linear additive noise SDEs.